 RELIGION & BELIEF

-The ACLU and the ACLU of Alabama (2016) filed suit on behalf of a Christian woman who was forced by the DMV to remove her headscarf, which she wears for religious reasons.
+The ACLU and the ACLU of Alabama (2017) favorably settled the case of a Christian woman who was forced by the DMV to remove her headscarf, which she wears for religious reasons.

 The ACLU and ACLU of Arizona (2016) secured an accommodation for a Muslim woman who, for religious reasons, did not want to reveal her hair color on her driver’s license.

 The ACLU and the ACLU of South Carolina (2016) supported a Muslim student’s request to wear hijab as part of her uniform at a public military college.